Education, Preferences, and Economic Outcomes

-The summer school is organised by the Kiel Institute in collaboration with partners from the Helmholtz-Centre for Ocean Research GEOMAR, the Christian-Albrechts-University of Kiel and the Excellence Cluster “Future Ocean”.
+The summer school is organized by the Kiel Institute in collaboration with partners from the Christian-Albrechts-University of Kiel and Leibniz Institute for Science and Mathematics Education.
 Participants will be hosted in the guest house of the Kiel Institute (“Haus Weltclub”).

 3. The Speakers